 Disney has a huge selection of guided tours that will take you behind the scenes at a slow and steady pace.
 They can also fast track your fast passes by getting you on all the Classic Rides or all the Thrill rides.
 The possibilities are endless when you have the know-how and the resources to ask for them.

-Arrival Day plans
+Arrival Day Plans

 Definitely don’t waste an expensive park ticket for 2 hours in the evening.

-When you arrive at your hotel, after a day of traveling, stay there.
+When you arrive at your hotel, after a day of travelling, stay there.
 Don’t have anything planned.
 Just relax, enjoy the resort, maybe go shopping.
 Starting your vacation on the right foot sets the tone for the rest of your stay.

 Please share your thoughts in the comments or reach out on social media...We would love to hear from you.